BryceRussell/my-awesome-astro/BLOGS.md

 ## Official

+[Unlock New Possibilities with Hybrid Rendering](https://astro.build/blog/hybrid-rendering/) - How hybrid rendering works in Astro and its use cases
 [Introducing Content Collections: Type-Safe Markdown in Astro 2.0](https://astro.build/blog/introducing-content-collections/) - How to use the Content Collections API for typesafe markdown

 ## Blogs about...